joshstephenson/GCD-CourseProject/README.md

 • The activity type is read from `y_test.txt` and `y_train.txt` and is cross-referenced with the string value in `activity_labels.txt` and stored in the data frame with a column name of `ActivityType`.
 It is stored as a lower case value with the underscore removed for better readability.

-The internal function that performs this is called `mergeDataSets()` which takes no arguments.
+The internal function that performs this is called `cleanAndMergeDataSets()` which takes no arguments.
 It relies heavily on `getMeanAndStandardDevData()` which takes two optional arguments:
 - `dataDir` a character vector value set to "UCI HAR Dataset" by default (which is the top-level directory in the zip file downloaded above).
 - `isTest` a boolean value set to false by default.
 Setting this to true will obtain the data inside the "train" sub-directory.
 It is called once with `isTest` set to FALSE (default behavior) and once again with `isTest` set to TRUE and then combined using `rbind()`